FRCA Notes

 • Yet there's little direct evidence concerning use of neuraxial anaesthesia in obstetric sepsis

-• There's no known relationship between use of neuraxial techniques and subsequent development of meningitis or epidural abscess
+• There's no known relationship between use of neuraxial techniques and subsequent development of meningitis or epidural abscess; studies have found the incidence to be very rare at 0-13 per 1,000,000

 • The incidence of CNS infection after neuraxial intervention in the bacteraemic patient in one review was 0.007% - 0.6%